irv77/EaglerPocketMobile/README.md

 # Eaglercraft Mobile UI
- A branch off of FlamedDogo99's eaglercraft mobile UI!<br>
+ A revamp of FlamedDogo99's eaglercraft mobile UI using pocked edition UI.<br>
- Don't know how to manage pull requests so here we are!<br>
- Currently **stil in beta** testing/making so expect some bugs!
+ Currently **STILL IN BETA** testing/making so expect some bugs!

 <hr>